 MEDIA AWARD (Presented by OUT@NBCUniversal)

-WINNER: Narelda Jacobs
+RECIPIENT: Narelda Jacobs

 A Whadjuk Noongar journalist, presenter and commentator, Narelda has appeared on scores of TV programs over the years, including Ten’s The Project; the ABC’s Insiders, Q&A and The Drum; NITV and SBS’s The Point, Going Places and Mardi Gras Parade broadcasts.
 She is currently a co-host of Studio 10 and presenter of 10 News First: Midday.
 Narelda is a passionate community advocate and cause ambassador, supporting a range of charities and humanitarian initiatives.